Teachers Day 2020: History, Significance, Celebration and Key Facts

-Even according to our Honourable Prime Minister Narendra Modi “Teaching is not a profession, a way of life”.
-Further he added that teaching is not a profession but “Jeevan Dharm” (a way of life) and asked teachers to understand changes happening across the world to prepare the new generation accordingly.
-In fact it is a divine responsibility to guide and enlighten.
-He also said that India should regain the status of ‘Vishwaguru’ (leader in education) by giving high respect to teachers whom he asked to encourage students to think critically about issues concerning nation.
-He told that Teachers determination and sincerity will shape the destiny of the nation as they are laying the foundation and the building blocks of the society.
+Even according to our Prime Minister Narendra Modi “Teaching is not a profession, a way of life”.
+Further, he added that teaching is not a profession but “Jeevan Dharm” (a way of life) and asked teachers to understand changes happening across the world so that they can prepare the new generation to face them.
+In fact, it is a divine responsibility to guide and enlighten.
+He also said that India should regain the status of ‘Vishwaguru’ (leader in education) by giving high respect to teachers whom he asked to encourage students to think critically about issues concerning the nation.
+He told that "Teachers determination and sincerity will shape the destiny of the nation as they are laying the foundation and the building blocks of the society".

 Who are Teachers?

-As, it is rightly said that:
+As it is rightly said that:

-Dr. Radhakrishnan became India’s President in the year 1962.
-He was approached by some of his friends and students who requested him to give consent to them to commemorate 5thSeptember as Teacher’s Day, in his Birthday.
-Dr. S. Radhakrishnan responded, "Instead of observing my birthday discretely, it would be my pompous privilege if 5th September is scrutinized as Teacher’s Day".
-The appeal showed Dr. S. Radhakrishnan's affection and dedication for the teaching career.
-From that point of time, India celebrates Teacher’s Day on 5th September.
+Dr. Radhakrishnan became President of India in 1962.
+He was approached by some of his friends and students who requested him to allow them to celebrate his birthday on 5 September.
+Dr. S. Radhakrishnan responded, "Instead of observing my birthday discretely, it would be my pompous privilege if 5th September is scrutinised as Teachers' Day".
+Such a request coming from the President of India clearly showcased Dr. S. Radhakrishnan's affection and dedication for teachers.
+From then onwards, India celebrates Teachers' Day on 5th September.

 On Teachers Day, students hold different activities to entertain teachers at schools and colleges.
 These activities include singing competition, dance competition, recitation of poems, mimicry of teachers, lots of games children play with teachers, plan a picnic, offer gifts and at last, they thank teachers by expressing their gratitude.